The Awakening Collective

 5. Saḷāyatana (Six Sense Bases)

 These are the six senses: eye, ear, nose, tongue, body, and mind.
 The sense organs are those through which sensory input from the external world reaches us, plus mental cognition as a sense base.
+Stabilizing here is pure awareness or pure presence.
+Your living in the senses or beingness, which can be a very pleasant place to be.

 6. Phassa (Contact)